ml-tooling/best-of-web-python/config/header.md

 ---

 <p align="center">
-    📫&nbsp; Subscribe to our <a href="https://mltooling.substack.com/subscribe"> newsletter</a> for updates on the best Python libraries and tools.<br>
+    📫&nbsp; Subscribe to our <a href="https://mltooling.substack.com/subscribe"> newsletter</a> to discover awesome Python libraries and tools.<br>
     🧙‍♂️ Discover other <a href="https://best-of.org">best-of lists</a> or create <a href="https://github.com/best-of-lists/best-of/blob/main/create-best-of-list.md">your own</a>.
 </p>